-All purchased products including; chemicals, fertilizers/nutrients, pesticides, petroleum products and sanitation products will all be kept in their manufactures original containers/packaging.
+All purchased products including chemicals, fertilizers/nutrients, pesticides, petroleum products and sanitation products will all be kept in their manufactures original containers/packaging.
 All fertilizers/nutrients and pesticides, when not in use, are stored in their manufacturer's original containers/packaging and undercover inside the secure 200 ft2 storage area.
 Petroleum products are stored under cover and in State of California-approved containers with secondary containment and will be within the processing facilities.
 Sanitation products are stored in their manufacturer's original containers/packaging within a secure cabinet inside the processing facilities.
 Spill containment and cleanup equipment will be maintained within the secure Processing Facilities as well.
 All employees will be trained to properly use all equipment according to the manufacturer's procedures.
 All pouring activities of any products will take place on gravel and within a secondary containment to reduce chances of spill.

 - · Wildfire prevention will be achieved by maintaining the project grounds.
 The entire vegetative area surrounding the cultivation area will be well trimmed in order to reduce fire fuel load.
-The reduction of the dense brush layer to create the cultivation area is greatly reducing the fuel load for fires.
-All gasoline and diesel-powered equipment will only be used by trained personnel and will be turned off and stored indoors when not in use. - Noise during grading and construction will be inevitable however all construction will only take place during regular business hours: Monday through Saturday: 9:00 a.m.
+Twenty 5,000 gallon water tanks are proposed which can be utilized for fire prevention in the area.
+The project site will meet all CalFire roadway compliance which will allow emergency services to gather safely and easily on the property. - Noise during grading and construction will be inevitable however all construction will only take place during regular business hours: Monday through Saturday: 9:00 a.m.
 7:00 p.m. and Sunday: 12:00 p.m.
 5:00 p.m.
 Also, no idling will occur, and all equipment will be turned off when not in use.